EIEIO

 " "

-The first argument is the name given to this instance.
-Each instance is given a name, so different instances can be easily distinguished when debugging.
+For backward compatibility reasons, the first argument can be a string (a name given to this instance).
+Each instance used to be given a name, so different instances could be easily distinguished when debugging.

 Calling methods on an object is a lot like calling any function.
 The first argument should be an object of a class which has had this method defined for it.
 In this example it would look like this: